19 Ways Youth Delivered for Gender Equality in 2019

 Desire Habonimana engaged legislators in Burundi for the widespread adoption of an existing digital platform to promote maternal health.
 This year, Desire, 34, met with dozens of parliamentarians and other officials to introduce them to the platform, which has already helped scores of women in rural areas – where hospitals and clinics are fewer in number and harder to reach – have access to health professionals during their pregnancy through their mobile devices.
 Desire is working with the government to scale up this effort to support more women.

 13. Sharing expertise (while rubbing elbows with royalty).

 Earlier in the year, Dr. Ephraim Kisangala, 30, a public health student at Bangor University, had the opportunity to meet with Meghan Markle, the Duchess of Sussex, and share his insights about refugee health issues in Uganda and menstrual hygiene management in refugee settlements.

-Young Leader Ephraim Kisangala meets with HRH Meghan Markle.
+Young Leader Ephraim Kisangala meets with Meghan Markle.
 Photo courtesy of Ephraim Kisangala